maelys-mcardle/snowflake/docs/high-level-assembly.md

 CODE  MNEMONIC  ARGUMENTS       DESCRIPTION
 ---  ---------  --------------  -----------
-30   ADD        BANK1   BANK2   Add BANK2 to BANK1.
+30   +          BANK1   BANK2   Add BANK2 to BANK1.
-31   SUB        BANK1   BANK2   Subtract BANK2 from BANK1.
+31   -          BANK1   BANK2   Subtract BANK2 from BANK1.
-32   MUL        BANK1   BANK2   Multiply BANK2 with BANK1.
+32   *          BANK1   BANK2   Multiply BANK2 with BANK1.
 Store in BANK1.
-33   DIV        BANK1   BANK2   Divide BANK1 by BANK2, store result in BANK1.
+33   /          BANK1   BANK2   Divide BANK1 by BANK2, store result in BANK1.
-34   POW        BANK1   BANK2   BANK1 to the power of BANK2, stored in BANK1.
+34   **         BANK1   BANK2   BANK1 to the power of BANK2, stored in BANK1.
 ```

 ```